-Updated on: October 1, 2021
+Updated on: October 1, 2022

 Short on time?
-Here’s the best VPN for Mac in 2021:
+Here’s the best VPN for Mac in 2022:

-I tested many top virtual private networks (VPNs) to find the best VPNs for Mac in 2021.
+I tested many top virtual private networks (VPNs) to find the best VPNs for Mac in 2022.

 A lot of VPNs only have strong security for Windows, some don’t work with certain versions of macOS, some come from cybersecurity companies with questionable ethics, and others are too slow, too challenging, or too expensive.

-Quick summary list of the best VPNs for Mac (2021):
+Quick summary list of the best VPNs for Mac (2022):

-- 1.🥇 ExpressVPN — Best VPN for Mac users in 2021.
+- 1.🥇 ExpressVPN — Best VPN for Mac users in 2022.

-- 2.🥈 CyberGhost VPN — Intuitive macOS app with plenty of features.
+- 4. CyberGhost VPN — Intuitive macOS app with plenty of features.

-- Bonus.
-IPVanish — Unlimited simultaneous connections.
+- 5. IPVanish — Unlimited simultaneous connections.

 - Frequently Asked Questions about VPNs for Mac.

 🥇1.
-ExpressVPN — Best VPN for Mac in 2021
+ExpressVPN — Best VPN for Mac in 2022

-ExpressVPN is my favorite VPN for Mac users in 2021.
+ExpressVPN is my favorite VPN for Mac users in 2022.
 It’s very secure, maintains extremely fast connection speeds, has tons of great features, and is really easy to use.

-ExpressVPN is the only VPN on this list to provide split-tunneling for Macs (macOS 10.15 and under) — during my tests, I configured ExpressVPN’s split-tunneling settings to only allow uTorrent to use the VPN, allowing me to download torrents away from the oversight of my internet service provider (ISP) while still browsing on my ISP’s network.
+It’s also one of the rare VPNs to provide split-tunneling for Macs.
+However, it only works on macOS 10.15 and below, whereas Private Internet Access has split-tunneling on all macOS versions.
+During my tests, I configured ExpressVPN’s split-tunneling settings to only allow uTorrent to use the VPN, allowing me to route my P2P traffic through the VPN while still browsing on my internet service provider’s network.

 ExpressVPN also has: